 Multi-Disciplinary Team Approach

 A multi-disciplinary setting also allows your child to see all of his or her specialists during one convenient office visit.
 Our clinic combines the expertise of many specialists:

 Our surgeons use state-of-the-art microscopes and equipment to see and remove tumors with minimal invasiveness.
 We are the only pediatric facility in St. Louis with access to Cyberknife, and when appropriate, we can offer this latest technology as a treatment option.

 In addition, we create a 3-D map of your child’s anatomy, to fully understand the location of the tumor, and just as important, of the critical brain areas that must be preserved to maximize long-term outcomes.
 All of this technology, combined with the expertise of our physician team, allows us to provide the best care possible for children with brain tumors.

 Following treatment, your child will be cared for by our team in our Late Effects clinic.
 A neurologist treats complications of the central nervous system or tumors.
-In addition, we work closely with the Pediatric Rehabilitation Institute at Cardinal Glennon to provide in-patient and outpatient rehabilitation and therapy services.
+In addition, we work closely with the our physical, occupational and speech therapy teams to provide in-patient and outpatient rehabilitation and therapy services.

 After five years, patients progress to the Neurology Follow-Up Clinic.
 If needed, palliative care is also available through our Footprints program.